 - New York Heart Association class IV heart failure or Canadian Cardiovascular Society class IV angina

 - Recent coronary bypass surgery (<3 months) or percutaneous coronary intervention (<1 month)

 - Prior ablation for VT

 - Systemic illness likely to limit survival to <1 year

-The primary outcome of death, ≥3 episodes of ventricular tachycardia within 24 hours, or appropriate ICD shock occurred in 59.1% of the catheter ablation group versus 68.5% of the escalated drug therapy group (p = 0.04).
+The primary outcome of death, ≥3 episodes of VT within 24 hours, or appropriate ICD shock occurred in 59.1% of the catheter ablation group versus 68.5% of the escalated drug therapy group (p = 0.04).

 Secondary outcomes: In the ablation group, there were two cardiac perforations and three major bleeds.
 In the escalated drug therapy group, there were two deaths from pulmonary toxicity and one death from hepatic dysfunction.

-Among individuals with prior myocardial infarction and ischemic cardiomyopathy with persistent episodes of ventricular tachycardia, catheter ablation of ventricular tachycardia was superior to escalation of antiarrhythmic drug therapy.
+Among individuals with prior myocardial infarction and ischemic cardiomyopathy with persistent episodes of VT, catheter ablation of VT was superior to escalation of antiarrhythmic drug therapy.
+Ablation appeared to be cost-effective only in those with amiodarone-refractory VT.
 There were important toxicities, which occurred in the escalated drug therapy group.

 Sapp JL, Wells GA, Parkash R, et al. Ventricular tachycardia ablation versus escalation of antiarrhythmic drugs.
-N Engl J Med 2016;May 5:[Epub ahead of print].
+N Engl J Med 2016;375:111-21.